 Removes a transient shared folder with the given name previously created by createSharedFolder() from the collection of shared folders and stops sharing it.
+If this method fails, the following error codes may be reported:

 - VBOX_E_INVALID_VM_STATE: Virtual machine is in the Saved or AbortedSaved state or currently changing state. - VB0X_E_FILE_ERROR: Shared folder does not exists.